Chivalric romance

 As a literary genre, the chivalric romance is a type of prose and verse narrative that was popular in the noble courts of high medieval and early modern Europe.
-They were fantastic stories about marvel-filled adventures, often of a chivalric knight-errant portrayed as having heroic qualities, who goes on a quest.
-It developed further from the epics as time went on; in particular, "the emphasis on love and courtly manners distinguishes it from the chanson de geste and other kinds of epic, in which masculine military heroism predominates."
+These were fantastic stories about marvel-filled adventures, often featuring a chivalric knight-errant portrayed as having heroic qualities, who goes on a quest.
+It developed further from the epics over time; in particular, "the emphasis on love and courtly manners distinguishes it from the chanson de geste and other kinds of epic, in which masculine military heroism predominates."

 Popular literature also drew on themes of romance, but with ironic, satiric, or burlesque intent.
-Romances reworked legends, fairy tales, and history to suit the readers' and hearers' tastes, but by c.
+Romances reworked legends, fairy tales, and history to suit the readers' and listeners' tastes, but by c.
 1600 they were out of fashion, and Miguel de Cervantes famously burlesqued them in his novel Don Quixote.
 Still, the modern image of "medieval" is more influenced by the romance than by any other medieval genre, and the word medieval evokes knights, damsels in distress, dragons, and other romantic tropes.

 Originally, romance literature was written in Old French (including Anglo-Norman), Old Occitan, and Early Franco-Provençal, and later in Old Portuguese, Old Spanish, Middle English, Old Italian (Sicilian poetry), and Middle High German.
 During the early 13th century, romances were increasingly written as prose.
 In later romances, particularly those of French origin, there is a marked tendency to emphasize themes of courtly love, such as faithfulness in adversity.

 Form

-Unlike the later form of the novel and like the chansons de geste, the genre of romance dealt with traditional themes.
-These were distinguished from earlier epics by heavy use of marvelous events, the elements of love, and the frequent use of a web of interwoven stories, rather than a simple plot unfolding about a main character.
-The earliest forms were invariably in verse, but the 15th century saw many in prose, often retelling the old, rhymed versions.
+Like the chansons de geste and unlike the later form of the novel, the genre of romance dealt with traditional themes.
+These were distinguished from earlier epics by heavy use of marvelous events, the elements of love, and the frequent use of a web of interwoven stories, rather than a simple plot centered on a single main character.
+The earliest forms were invariably in verse, but the 15th century saw many in prose, often retelling the older rhymed versions.

-The romantic form pursued the wish-fulfillment dream where the heroes and heroines were considered representations of the ideals of the age while the villains embodied the threat to their ascendancy.
+The romantic form pursued the wish-fulfillment dream where the heroes and heroines were considered representations of the ideals of the age while the villains embodied threats to their ascendancy.
 There is also a persistent archetype, which involved a hero's quest.
-This quest or journey served as the structure that held the narrative together.
+This quest or journey served as the structural framework that held the narrative together.
 With regards to the structure, scholars recognize the similarity of the romance to folk tales.
-Vladimir Propp identified a basic form for this genre and it involved an order that began with initial situation, then followed by departure, complication, first move, second move, and resolution.
+Vladimir Propp identified a basic form for this genre, which involved an order that began with initial situation, followed by departure, complication, first move, second move, and resolution.
 This structure is also applicable to romance narratives.